-So the time has come for you to unload that investment.
+So, the time has come for you to unload that investment.
 Regardless of whether it’s a dud, a stud, or hitting the ground with a thud, selling stock breaks down to a simple procedure that need not intimidate the neophyte investor.
-In fact, the modern wrinkle of robot investing makes selling a stock about as complicated as streaming songs on a smartphone.
-And if you’re more the flesh-and-blood type, working with a trusted financial advisor can be equally stress-free.
+The modern world of app-fueled investing makes selling a stock nearly as easy as streaming songs on a smartphone.
+If you’re more the flesh-and-blood type, working with a trusted financial advisor can be equally stress-free.

 Using an App

 If you're already comfortable using phone apps (and if you're reading this on your phone right now), a trading app might be the best way for you to sell a stock.
 First-time traders are particularly fond of playing the market this way, as many investment apps do not charge commissions on trades.
 Some apps are offered by relatively new financial companies, such as Robinhood, while traditional brokerage firms also offer their take on trading apps.
 Each app functions slightly differently, but the simplest layouts will allow you to sell a stock in just three taps.
 Betterment has also enjoyed success as an app-based way to buy and sell a pre-selected portfolio of stocks.

 Assuming that you bought your stock through a financial advisor, either in person or on the phone, you can also sell your stock this way.
 Financial advisors will typically execute a sell order within 24 hours.
 Note that, in this case, you must either speak directly to your broker or put your request in writing.
 As Investopedia notes, “Financial institutions will not accept email or voicemail trade requests as they can be easily missed.”

 Knowing how to sell a stock is one thing, but how do you know when it’s time to sell a stock?
 Sound answers to this question vary, but let’s start with the most frowned-upon technique regarding a stock sale: market timing.